BKHMSI/Sketchback/README.md

 # Sketchback: Convolutional Sketch Inversion using Keras
-Implementation of sketch inversion using deep convolution neural networks (_synthesising photo-realistic images from pencil sketches_) following the work of [Convolutional Sketch Inversion][conv_paper] and [Scribbler][scribbler].
+Keras implementation of sketch inversion using deep convolution neural networks (_synthesising photo-realistic images from pencil sketches_) following the work of [Convolutional Sketch Inversion][conv_paper] and [Scribbler][scribbler].

 We focused on sketches of human faces and architectural drawings of buildings.
 However according to [Scribbler][scribbler] and our experimentation with their proposed framework, we believe that given a large dataset and ample training time, this network could generalize to other categories as well.